Elorri/SunshineWear/README.md

 ## Features

-This app add a watchface to the common set of watchface already present on user watch.
+This app add a watchface to the common set of watchfaces already present on user watch.
-The watchface communication with the handheld Sunshine app in order to display
+The watchface communicate with the handheld Sunshine app in order to display

 - the current time
 - the high and low temperature for the day and user chosen location
-- a icon representing the weather
+- an icon representing the weather

 The watchface adapt itself to round and squares watches.